AsposeCAD/blog/_posts/2018-07-02-Interesting features of Aspose.CAD.md

 ---

-Hello, in this article I'm going to list what distinguishes Aspose.CAD from other similar software and generally about it's interesting features.
+Hello, in this article I'm going to list what distinguishes <a href="https://products.aspose.com/cad/">Aspose.CAD</a> from other similar software and generally about it's interesting features.

 ## Normalisation to absolute metrics for export